-These have been repeated themes for me over the years, and they continue to manifest themselves.
+These have been repeated themes for me over the years, continuing to manifest themselves.
 Let’s do a quick review of the past two years: COVID became an intense reality to many of us the week of March 12, 2020.
 Everything closed down that week.
-Highly anticipated events like March Madness Basketball were canceled just 5 days before it was set to begin, an unprecedented move since the creation of March Madness in 1939.
+March Madness Basketball and other highly anticipated events were canceled just 5 days before they were set to begin, an unprecedented move since the creation of March Madness in 1939.
 While we thought we’d be back by mid-April to early May 2020, now in January 2022, things are still COVID concerned with closings in effect, travel limited, and positive tests rising even among the vaccinated.

 The stock market plunged in March of 2020 closing down 23.2% for the worst quarter since the 4th quarter of 1987.
 As we saw the ghost-town-like streets and the plethora of empty businesses in the early days of COVID, few expected that the stock market would rebound to unprecedented highs – and then to new unprecedented highs!